Skip to main content

 Notes

-• This policy only applies to macOS
+• This policy applies only to macOS

 • The block is enforced immediately after policy sync